yihui/yihui.org/content/en/2017-12-19-blogdown-book.md

 ## Sigh, TOML

-Hugo seems to favor TOML (Tom's Obvious, Minimal Language), although it supports YAML and JSON.
+Hugo seems to favor TOML (Tom's Obvious, Minimal Language), although it supports YAML and JSON, too.
 I feel that is unfortunate.
 YAML is bad enough, and now here comes TOML.
 It is funny that people just keep inventing new languages for configurations.
 Personally I don't enjoy the TOML syntax, and I'd rather use JSON if I must make a choice (note that **blogdown** does not support JSON).
-YAML is fine to me.
+YAML is tolerable to me.

 ## Netlify, I have been waiting for you for years